 This murder occurred despite this increased police presence this weekend as part of the MPD’s All Hands on Deck program.
 The police, though, cannot be in every hallway in every apartment building.

 Closer to home, we became aware of a violent attack that occurred at Second and S Streets in Bloomingdale last week.
 In an email to the police and several community leaders, Former ANC Commissioner Margot Hoerrner (ANC1B11) described what happened to her friend Brad, who was house-sitting for her:

 On Wednesday, at 5pm, Brad was attacked by 6-7 young men, at the corner of 2nd and S Street, who wanted absolutely nothing other than to beat the utter crap out of him.
 Brad, aside from being a military guy, is also an urban-savvy guy, who said that his instincts never warned him that something was about to happen.
 On his way to the Big Bear Cafe, half the group rushed him from the front, whereas the other half rushed him from the back.
 They knocked him down, and then, as a group, stomped on him, jumped on him, and beat him senseless, leaving him with black eyes, thoroughly bloodied and with several cracked ribs.

 What’s shocking is that there are too many Washingtonians who think nothing of brutally beating and stomping innocent people.
-Violence and barbarity are seen as acceptable lifestyles— forms of entertainment, even.

 Ms. Hoerrner added something I’ve often felt: that Washington is more dangerous than many conflict zones and poverty-stricken countries around the world: